-Section 2.1.
-The Revolving Commitments.
-On the terms and subject to the conditions hereof, the Bank agrees to make loans (the "Revolving Loans") to the Borrower on a revolving basis at any time and from time to time from the Effective Date to the Termination Date, during which period the Borrower may borrow, repay, and reborrow in accordance with the provisions hereof, provided, that no Revolving Loan will be made in any amount that, after giving effect thereto, would cause the Total Revolving Outstandings to exceed the Revolving Commitment Amount.
-Revolving Loans may be obtained and maintained, at the election of the Borrower but subject to the limitations hereof, as Prime Rate Loans or LIBOR Rate Loans.
+- Section 2.1.
+The Commitments.
+On the terms and subject to the conditions hereof, the Bank agrees to make the following lending facilities available to the Borrower: - (a) Revolving Loans.
+Revolving loans (the "Revolving Loans") to the Borrower on a revolving basis at any time and from time to time from the Effective Date to the Termination Date, during which period the Borrower may borrow, repay, and reborrow in accordance with the provisions hereof, provided, that no Revolving Loan will be made in any amount that, after giving effect thereto, would cause the Total Revolving Outstandings to exceed the Revolving Commitment Amount. - (b) Term Loan.
+A term loan (the "Term Loan") from the Bank to the Borrower on the Effective Date in the amount of \$35,000,000. - Section 2.2.

-Section 2.2.
 Procedure for Revolving Loans.
 Any request by the Borrower for a Revolving Loan shall be in writing or by telephone and shall be received by the Bank not later than 9:00 A.M.
 (Pacific time) two Banking Days prior to the requested Revolving Loan Date if the Revolving Loan (or any portion thereof) is requested as a LIBOR Rate Loan and not later than 12:00 P.M.
 (Pacific time) on the requested Revolving Loan Date if the Revolving Loan is requested as a Prime Rate Loan.
 Each request for a Revolving Loan hereunder shall be irrevocable and shall be deemed a representation by the Borrower that on the requested Revolving Loan Date and after giving effect to the requested Revolving Loan the applicable conditions specified in Article III have been and will be satisfied.
-Each request for a Revolving Loan is to be funded as a Prime Rate Loan (and, if such Revolving Loan is to be made on such date, (iii) whether such Revolving Loan is to be funded as a Prime Rate Loan or a LIBOR Rate Loan (and, if such Revolving Loan is to be made with more than one applicable interest rate choice, the amount to which each interest rate choice is applicable), and (iv) in the case of a LIBOR Rate Loan, the duration of the initial Loan Period applicable thereto.
-The Bank may rely on any telephone request by the Borrower for a Revolving Loan hereunder that it believes in good faith to be genuine, and the Borrower hereby waives the right to dispute the Bank's record of the terms of such telephone request.
+Each request for a Revolving Loan shall specify (i) the requested Revolving Loan Date, (ii) the amount of the Revolving Loan to be made on such date, (iii) whether such Revolving Loan is to be funded as a Prime Rate Loan or a LIBOR Rate Loan (and, if such Revolving Loan is to be made with more than one applicable interest rate choice, the amount to which each interest rate choice is applicable), and (iv) in the case of a LIBOR Rate Loan, the duration of the initial Loan Period applicable thereto.
+The Bank may rely on any telephone request by the Borrower for a Revolving Loan that it believes in good faith to be genuine, and the Borrower hereby waives the right to dispute the Bank's record of the terms of such telephone request.
 Unless the Bank determines that any applicable condition specified in Article III has not been satisfied, the Bank will make available to the Borrower at the Bank's principal office in Newport Beach, California in Immediately Available Funds not later than 3:00 P.M.
 (Pacific time) on the requested Revolving Loan Date the amount of the requested Revolving Loan.